Bayshore, Ottawa: History

-The community was first built in 1963-1965.
+The community was first built in 1963 and more were built during the 1960s.
 The developer was the Minto Group which is a significant developer of rental and non-rental communities in Ottawa.
-In the 1970s and 1980s more townhouses and high-rises were built.
+In the 1970s more townhouses and high-rises were built.
 In the early 2000s, the community changed ownership to Ferguslea Properties Inc, which is owned by Dan Greenberg.
 In 2011, Ferguslea announced that they would manage Accora Village, and all staff became employees of Ferguslea.

 The main attraction is the Bayshore Shopping Centre which was built in 1973 and had two floors extended in 1987.
 Bayshore underwent a $270 million renovation, that included a new parking garage, updates to the mall, and the addition of several stores such as H&M, Victoria's Secret and Zara.
 Target was supposed to open a location in the mall, but plans were cancelled when Target pulled out of the country in 2015.
 This space is now occupied by Walmart.

 In 2011, Ferguslea Properties Ltd, the owner of 2,465 units in the area, announced their plan to invest $40 million into the community.
 They also announced the community would be renamed Accora Village.